pedrodlz/ITEMIS_CODING_ASSIGNMENT/README.md

 ## Assumptions
 The first thing to assume is that this is a real-world software.
 Taking that in mind a database is needed in order to provide the corresponding products with their information.
 This database is written in a JSON file called **products.json**

+With the database ready the next step is to create the application

+## Run the application
+The application has been developed using Angular.
+In order to run the application open a powershell window in the problem folder and run the following commands: